 - Type a name for your dashboard and then click OK.

-A new, blank dashboard will appear.
+A new, blank dashboard appears.

 - Click Add Widget at the top of the pane to add data to your dashboard.
 (Visit the Dashboard Widgets article for more information about widget types and how to configure them.)